Professor of Law

 “Students should graduate from law school with more than just knowledge about the law.
 Law school should give students opportunities to develop professional judgment; to see how the law can be used to help clients solve their problems and structure their affairs; and to evaluate how systems of law achieve or frustrate social justice.
 The rich and diverse curriculum at Mitchell Hamline provides a wealth of opportunities for a well-rounded education in an atmosphere that integrates academic rigor with hands-on experiential learning.”

 J.D., 1989, University of Wisconsin

 Kruse has held leadership positions in the Clinical Legal Education Association (CLEA) and the AALS Sections on Clinical Education and Litigation.
-She is an editor-in-chief of the Clinical Law Review and has served on a wide range of professional committees and boards relating to legal education.
+She has also served as editor-in-chief of the Clinical Law Review and on a wide range of professional committees and boards relating to legal education.
 She has published extensively about both clinical legal education and the theoretical foundation of lawyers’ ethical responsibilities to clients and to society.